Openlayer named a top 100 AI company of 2022 by CB Insights!

 Explainability

-Understanding LIME in 5 steps
+How LIME works | Understanding in 5 steps

-To construct the explanations, LIME feeds the black-box model with small variations of the original data sample and probes how the model’s predictions change.
+To produce the explanations, LIME feeds the black-box model with small variations of the original data sample and probes how the model’s predictions change.
 From these variations, it learns an interpretable model which approximates the black-box classifier in the vicinity of the original data sample.
 Locally, the interpretable model provides a faithful approximation of the black-box model, even though it is likely not a globally good approximator.

 Step 1: Choosing the sample to be explained